-In connection with the Loan Agreement, the Company had accrued interest of \$120,000 at December 31, 2014.
-Should the Company be unable to repay the loan prior to December 31, 2015, the loan will be satisfied by the Escrowed Funds.
-As a condition of the Loan Agreement, Abacus will continue to contribute its 20% share of the 2014 and 2015 programs and budget towards development of the Ajax Project from the Escrowed Funds.
-Pursuant to the terms of the Joint Venture Agreement, once the restricted funds are exhausted, Abacus may elect to contribute its proportionate shares of the operational expenditures or, without any dilution to its 20% ownership of KGHM Ajax, request that KGHM provide the funding as a loan, to be recovered from Abacus' share of revenue upon commencement of production at Ajax.
-With the release of Escrowed Funds, cash and cash equivalents at December 31, 2014 totalled \$2,084,219, an increase of \$1,679,703 from December 31, 2013 resulting in a decrease in the Company's restricted cash position from \$15,960,900 to \$6,711,115.
+In connection with the Agreement, the Company has accrued interest of \$180,000 to March 31, 2015 (\$120,000 to December 31, 2014).
+Should the Company be unable to repay the advance prior to December 31,

-During the year ended December 31, 2014, Abacus contributed \$6,600,000 from the Escrowed Funds to KGHM Ajax, representing Abacus' 20% share of cash calls of KGHM Ajax made pursuant to the Joint Venture Agreement, in order to continue operations of KGHM Ajax.
-Abacus' share of the cash call was paid using funds that were previously held in restricted cash.
-Pursuant to the terms of the Joint Venture Agreement, once the restricted funds are exhausted, Abacus may elect to contribute its proportionate shares of the operational expenditures or, without any dilution to its 20% ownership of KGHM Ajax, request that KGHM provide the funding as a loan, to be recovered from Abacus' share of revenue upon commencement of production at Ajax.
+2015, the advance will be satisfied by the Escrowed Funds.
+As a condition of the Agreement, Abacus will continue to contribute its 20% share of the 2015 programs and budget towards development of the Ajax Project from the Escrowed Funds.
+Pursuant to the terms of the Joint Venture Agreement, Abacus could elect to contribute its proportionate shares of the operational expenditures or, without any dilution to its 20% ownership of KGHM Ajax, request that KGHM provide the funding as a loan, to be recovered from Abacus' share of revenue upon commencement of production at Ajax.
+Using funds that were previously held in restricted cash Abacus contributed \$3,300,000 (2014: \$Nil) to KGHM Ajax representing Abacus' 20% share of cash calls of KGHM Ajax made pursuant to the Joint Venture Agreement, in order to continue operations of KGHM Ajax.
+As the available restricted funds have been exhausted, the Company has requested that KGHM provide the ongoing funding as a loan, to be recovered from Abacus' share of revenue upon commencement of production at Ajax.
+The terms of a formal agreement are currently being finalized.

-Other current assets (excluding cash and cash equivalents) comprised amounts receivable and prepaid expenses totalling \$32,942 (December 31, 2013: \$36,052).
+Other current assets (excluding cash and cash equivalents) comprised amounts receivable and prepaid expenses totalling \$20,191 at March 31, 2015 (December 31, 2014: \$32,942) and \$Nil due from KGHM Ajax (December 31, 2014: \$116,314).

-Non-current assets as at December 31, 2014 (\$42,253,255) remained in line with December 31, 2013 totals (\$44,773,481).
+Non-current assets of \$42,351,552 at March 31, 2015 remained in line with December 31, 2014 totals of \$42,253,255.
 Pursuant to the Loan entered into with Burnstone, the Company is due to receive principal of \$250,000, and interest thereon, on or before December 31, 2015.